 Staying focused is important.
 It is so easy to get caught up in the endless stream of news.
-As per Tsaklanos his 1/99 Investing Principles investors better limit the time they spend looking for news, and stay focused on a limited number of indicators to understand the trend of markets.
+As per The Tsaklanos 1/99 Investing Principles investors better limit the time they spend looking for news, and stay focused on a limited number of indicators to understand the trend of markets.
 For global investors it is key to follow just a few charts which tell in which direction stocks are trending.
 It is the Russell 2000 index, the Russell 2000 to S&P 500 ratio and the Russell 2000 to 10 year Yields ratio.
 All 3 charts are embedded in this article, and if anything they show that the current trendless state is really stretched.

 As per our investing tips we choose just a few indicators we want to follow.
 Especially 10 year Yields play a crucial role in markets because of their ability to define the trends for other markets.